thesivarohith/hack/README.md

----
-title: FocusFlow
-emoji: 📚
-colorFrom: blue
-colorTo: purple
-sdk: docker
-app_port: 8501
-pinned: false
----

-# 📚 FocusFlow - AI Study Companion
+#  FocusFlow - AI Study Companion

 An intelligent study assistant powered by AI that transforms your learning materials into personalized, adaptive study experiences.

-## ✨ Features
+##  Features

-- **📖 Multi-Subject Study Planning**: Upload PDFs and get automated multi-day study plans
+- ** Multi-Subject Study Planning**: Upload PDFs and get automated multi-day study plans
-- **💬 RAG-Powered Q&A**: Ask questions and get answers with source citations
+- ** RAG-Powered Q&A**: Ask questions and get answers with source citations
-- **📝 Adaptive Quizzes**: Context-based quizzes that adapt to your performance
+- ** Adaptive Quizzes**: Context-based quizzes that adapt to your performance
-- **📊 Progress Tracking**: Track mastery levels and quiz history
+- ** Progress Tracking**: Track mastery levels and quiz history
-- **🎯 Smart Day Progression**: Automatically unlocks new topics as you complete them
+- ** Smart Day Progression**: Automatically unlocks new topics as you complete them
-- **🔍 Source Citations**: Every answer cites the exact source and page number
+- ** Source Citations**: Every answer cites the exact source and page number
-- **☁️ Cloud Persistence**: Study plans and progress persist across sessions (cloud demo only)
+- ** Cloud Persistence**: Study plans and progress persist across sessions (cloud demo only)
-- **👥 Multi-User Support**: Each browser session maintains isolated data
+- ** Multi-User Support**: Each browser session maintains isolated data

-## 🚀 Live Demo
+##  Live Demo

 **[Try FocusFlow on Hugging Face Spaces](https://huggingface.co/spaces/SivaRohith69/focusflow)**

 > **Note**: The cloud demo uses ephemeral containers.
 Your data persists in Supabase but each browser tab is treated as a separate user.
 For true persistent local storage, use the local deployment below.

-## 🤖 Models Used
+##  Models Used

 ### Cloud Demo (HF Spaces)
 - **LLM**: Meta-Llama-3-8B-Instruct (via Hugging Face Inference API)